Fortnite Save the World: Map and missions

-Most missions take place on procedurally-generated landscapes.
-Most missions are based on locating sites representing the objectives on the map, build up fortifications around those locations, and then face off against several waves of husks that will try to destroy the objectives.
+Most missions take place on procedurally generated landscapes.
+Most missions are based on locating sites representing the objectives on the map, building fortifications around those locations, and then facing off against several waves of husks that will try to destroy the objectives.
 During completion of these missions, players are generally given a "storm forecast" to know where husks will spawn in as to enhance fortification in that direction, though this direction can change in more difficult missions.
-Other missions are time-limited, requiring the players to locate and help a number of survivors, build out several radar towers, or clear out various encampment of husks scattered around the map before time runs out.
+Other missions are time-limited, requiring the players to locate and help many survivors, build several radar towers, or clear out various encampments of husks scattered around the map before time runs out.
 These missions encourage the players to explore the map and farm for resources (either by searching objects or destroying them with an axe) used to build the fortifications, weapons, ammunition, and traps needed to defend or attack the husks.
-Players also frequently need to seek out bluglo, a special resource that does not carry over between maps to activate certain mission objectives.
+Players also frequently need to seek bluglo, a special resource that does not carry over between maps to activate certain mission objectives.
 Some missions are considered a loss if the objective is destroyed or time runs out, while other missions allow the players to rework their fortifications and start their defense again if the objective is destroyed.
 Maps will frequently have optional objectives that are discovered through exploration, such as human survivors that need help.
-Completing these successfully earn immediate in-game rewards such as resources, weapons, and traps.
-Missions themselves may provide bonus objectives, such as by completing the mission within a certain in-game period, using a limited number of fortification pieces, or saving more survivors than the minimum necessary, which affects the qualify of rewards the players receive after the successful completion of the main mission.
+Completing these successfully earns immediate in-game rewards such as resources, weapons, and traps.
+Missions themselves may provide bonus objectives, such as by completing the mission within a certain in-game period, using a few fortification pieces, or saving more survivors than the minimum necessary, which affects the quality of rewards the players receive after the successful completion of the main mission.

 One unique mission type is Storm Shield Defense (SSD) missions.
 In each of the four world locations, the player is allocated a map that remains persistent, representing the site where their base's storm shield generator is placed, and in the storm mode, the player must return to this map to expand the storm shield, requiring them to add a new objective to defend successfully to continue the story.
-At any time, the player can enter this map without starting the defense mission, and use their carried-over resources to build out the fortification and traps, or add resources to a special storage area for this map.
-Successfully completing SSD-missions unlocks "Endurance Mode" which allows players to test theirs skills and builds against an increasingly difficult and unending siege on their base.
+At any time, the player can enter this map without starting the defense mission and use their carried-over resources to build out the fortifications and traps, or add resources to a special storage area for this map.
+Successfully completing SSD-missions unlocks "Endurance Mode", which allows players to test their skills and builds against an increasingly difficult and unending siege on their base.